towersvault/shinpokered/README.md

   - Substitute discouraged if less that 1/4 hp remains
   - Will discourage using Haze if unstatus'd or has net-neutral or better stat mods
   - Will heavily discourage boosting defense against special, OHKO, or static-damaging attacks
+  - AI layer changes that affect most 0-power moves (with only a few exceptions like heal effects)
+    - now has a hard stop on using 0-power moves on consecutive turns
+	- heavily discourages 0-power moves if below 1/3 hp

 - Trainer ai routine #3 (choosing effective moves) has been modified
   - It now heavily discourages moves that would have no effect due to type immunity